A Duel at Carisbrooke Castle

 Lieutenant Blundell was just recently married, in Newport, to a widow, Mrs. Monro, although no mention is made of M’Gregor having given the bride away.

-Mrs. Monro’s previous husband had also been an officer in the British Army, killed in the line of duty a year before, so perhaps M’Gregor was a family friend, or had served with Captain Monro.
+Mrs. Monro’s previous husband had also been an officer in the British Army, killed in the line of duty a year before.
+So perhaps M’Gregor was a family friend, or had served with Captain Monro?

 It seems that Mrs. (Ann) Monro’s first marriage had also been short lived.

-Drakard’s Stamford News commented wryly on the affair.
+Regarding the duel, Drakard’s Stamford News commented wryly on the affair.

 Although the Hampshire Telegraph — or to give it its full name, the Hampshire Telegraph and Sussex Chronicle; or, Portsmouth and Chichester Advertiser — did not pick up on the news of the duel that week, it did manage to report on another incident involving a military man: